Glasgow, Paisley and Greenock Railway: Extension to Gourock

 In December 1883 both the G&SWR and the Caledonian Railway promoted competing bills for extending their respective railways to Gourock.
 The G&SWR proposed a branch from their tunnel under the junction of Ardgowan Street and Robertson Street.
-Greenock Council opposed openings to tunnels in the streets, and objected to both.
-The Caledonian's proposals for "Construction of Railway from Greenock to Gourock, with a Quay or Pier at Gourock" were included with other projects in The Caledonian Railway (No. 2.)
-Bill.
-This cleared the House of Commons in April and was passed by Erskine May to the House of Lords, which gave authorisation on 28 July 1884.
+Greenock Council opposed openings to tunnels in the streets and objected to both.
+The Caledonian Railway's proposals for "Construction of Railway from Greenock to Gourock, with a Quay or Pier at Gourock" were included with other projects in The Caledonian Railway (No. 2) Bill.
+This cleared the House of Commons in April and was passed by Erskine May to the House of Lords, which gave authorisation on 28 July 1884, the bill becoming the Caledonian Railway (No. 2) Act 1884 (47 & 48 Vict. c. clxiii).

 The whole project cost £600,000.
 Construction work began in 1885, the contractor was Hugh Kennedy & Son, Partick.
 Adjacent to the Cathcart Street station, the old Wester Greenock castle and Mansion House were demolished in 1886 before taking a tunnel under their grounds in Well Park.
 The line continued beside Market Street (now King Street), then via a short tunnel and deep cuttings to Greenock West station.

 From there, work began on 11 March 1888 on the long tunnel which runs under the whole length of Newton Street, continues ahead under its junction with Lyle Road, then curves behind the Mariners Home to emerge at Drums Farm near Fort Matilda station.
 Tunnelling work employed thirty to forty men on each face, working day and night.
 Spoil from the tunnel and cuttings was used for landfill out from Gourock's Shore Street to the long new wooden wharf for steamboats which extended 0.5 mi northwards on the west side of the bay, curving westward to the pierhead at Kempock Point.
 Gourock station was then built on the reclaimed ground on the inland side of the pier.

 Caledonian Steam Packet Company

-In 1888, with completion of the railway anticipated in a year, the Caledonian Railway directors sought arrangements for steamer services from the new pier.
+In 1888, with the completion of the railway anticipated in a year, the Caledonian Railway directors sought arrangements for steamer services from the new pier.
 They instructed the company's general manager James Thompson to write to all the private steamer owners requesting them to call at Gourock Pier, and offering facilities.
 Replies varied: while some ignored it, David MacBrayne offered to have the Ardrishaig steamer call at the pier.
 The directors decided to make their own arrangements, and the company applied for powers to own and operate its own steamships.
 In March 1889 this was rejected, following spirited opposition from the steamer operators themselves.
 The solution was the formation of a nominally independent company, the Caledonian Steam Packet Company (CSPC).